MontaineHOA/CCnR/99_amendment.md

 12, inclusive, and a portion of Lot 20, provided that two months notice has been given to the lot owner(s) with respect to actual planting time, location and type of plant.

-The maintenance of the wood fence located approximately Yz foot east of the west boundary of the Plat shall be the responsibility of the owners of property immediately to the west of the Plat, in accordance with said agreement.
+The maintenance of the wood fence located approximately 1/2 foot east of the west boundary of the Plat shall be the responsibility of the owners of property immediately to the west of the Plat, in accordance with said agreement.
 Said adjacent property owners shall have the right to enter upon said Landscape Zone only for the purpose of maintaining said fence and shall